hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 ### New Link Semantics

-Currently links are used extensively in product solutions.
-A link goes from an occurrence to another within a solution.
-This option builds on existing link processing as follows;
+Currently , a link goes from one occurrence in a solution to another _within_ the same solution solution.

+This option builds on existing link processing by adding support for a link to target an occurrence in _another_ solution as follows;

 1. A link targets an occurrence within a solution.
+1. A link consists of two parts;
+- those attributes that identify a solution within a `District`
-1. A link uses attributes to identify a solution and the specific occurrence within that solution.
+- those attributes that identify an occurrence within the solution.
 1. Occurrences within a solution are identified by a standard set of link attributes
      - `Tier`
      - `Component`